June 27, 2019

 Customers’ need for speed, desire to solve issues on their own and advancements in automation, AI and ML technologies are making it mandatory for companies to offer modern self-service options.
 According to an article from Forbes, contact centers in the near future will combine self-service and human touch to provide a better customer experience.

 In many cases, the customer journey already starts with an automated touchpoint, such as a voice assistant or touch-tone menu.
 If the customer cannot solve the problem with self-service, they will reach out to a contact center agent.
 Customers want a seamless experience when transferring from one channel to another.
-By integrating self-service and human touch into one continuous process, companies will be better able to address customers’ demands for availability, speed and high-quality consistent service.
+By integrating self-service and human touch into one continuous process, companies will be better able to address customers’ demands for availability, speed, and high-quality consistent service.

 Robust APIs for integration

 Integrating all the software that is used by contact centers and ensure a seamless experience for customers requires robust APIs to unite all the internal and third-party business applications across the enterprise.
 This allows the contact center to synchronize data and provides agents easy access to the information from a single screen.
-Equipping agents with historical account information at their fingertips empowers them to respond quicker to customers.
+Equipping agents with historical account information at their fingertips empowers them to respond quickly to customers.
 This lessens the effort required by both the agent and the customer.

 What are your plans and your drivers for moving to a cloud contact center?